 Mark A. Velleca, M.D., Ph.D.
 We entered into an executive employment agreement with Dr. Velleca with respect to his service as Chief Executive Officer on May 19, 2014, which was subsequently amended on February 1, 2015 and on May 10, 2016.
-Under the terms of the agreement, as amended, Dr. Velleca was entitled to an annual base salary of \$500,000 as of the most recent amendment and his 2018 base salary was \$515,000.
+Under the terms of the agreement, as amended, Dr. Velleca was entitled to an annual base salary of \$500,000 as of the most recent amendment and his 2019 base salary was \$589,700.
 Dr. Velleca is eligible to receive an annual bonus of up to 50% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.

+Jennifer K. Moses.
+We entered into an employment agreement with Ms. Moses with respect to her service as Vice President of Finance on May 10, 2016, which was subsequently amended and restated on May 8, 2019 in connection with her appointment as Chief Financial Officer of the Company.
+Under the terms of the agreement, as amended, Ms. Moses is entitled to an initial annual base salary of \$350,000 and her 2019 base salary was \$350,000.
+Ms. Moses is eligible to receive an annual bonus of up to 35% of her then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.

-Barclay (Buck) A. Phillips.
-We entered into an executive employment agreement with Mr. Phillips with respect to his service as Chief Financial Officer and Senior Vice President, Corporate Development on November 13, 2017.
-Under the terms of the agreement, Mr. Phillips is entitled to an initial annual base salary of \$370,000 and his 2018 base salary was \$370,000.
-Mr. Phillips is eligible to receive an annual bonus of up to 35% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.
-The agreement also provides for reimbursement of certain of Mr. Phillips' relocation expenses in an amount of up to \$100,000.
-In 2018, Mr. Phillips was paid a \$120,000 performance-based bonus on January 31, 2018, which was based on the delivery of a gap analysis of financial practices and procedures of the Company.
+Mark Avagliano.
+We entered into an executive employment agreement with Mr. Avagliano with respect to his service as Chief Business Officer on July 29, 2019.
+Under the terms of the agreement, Mr. Avagliano is entitled to an initial annual base salary of \$425,000 and his 2019 salary was \$425,000.
+Mr. Avagliano is eligible to receive an annual bonus of up to 35% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.
+The agreement also provides for reimbursement of certain of Mr. Avagliano's relocation expenses in an amount of up to \$100,000.

-Terry L. Murdock.
-We entered into an executive employment agreement with Mr. Murdock with respect to his service as Senior Vice President of Development Operations on August 1, 2017.
-Mr. Murdock was promoted to Chief Operating Officer as of January 1, 2019.
-Under the terms of the agreement, Mr. Murdock is entitled to an initial annual base salary of \$342,000 and his 2018 base salary was \$360,000.
-Mr. Murdock is eligible to receive an annual bonus of up to 35% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.
-The agreement also provides for reimbursement of certain of Mr. Murdock's relocation expenses in an amount of up to \$100,000.
+Rajesh K. Malik, M.D.
+We entered into an executive employment agreement with Dr. Malik with respect to his service as Chief Medical Officer on July 1, 2014, which was subsequently amended on May 5, 2017 and June 12, 2019.
+Under the terms of the agreement, as amended, Dr. Malik is entitled to an annual base salary of \$375,000 and his 2019 salary was \$413,000.
+Dr. Malik is eligible to receive an annual bonus of up to 35% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.

 John Demaree.
+Mr. Demaree's employment with the Company terminated on March 10, 2020 pursuant to a Mutual Separation Agreement.
 We entered into an executive employment agreement with Mr. Demaree with respect to his service as Chief Commercial Officer on July 3, 2018.
-Under the terms of the agreement, Mr. Demaree is entitled to an initial annual base salary of \$375,000 and his 2018 base salary was \$375,000.
-Mr. Demaree is eligible to receive an annual bonus of up to 35% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.
-In 2018, Mr. Demaree was eligible for and earned a performance-based bonus.
-He was paid the performance-based bonus of \$131,250 on January 31, 2019, which was based on the delivery of an approved go-to-market commercialization strategy and plan for trilaciclib prior to November 30, 2018.
-The agreement also provides for reimbursement of certain of Mr. Demaree's relocation expenses in an amount of up to \$100,000.
+Under the terms of the agreement, Mr. Demaree was entitled to an initial annual base salary of \$375,000 and his 2019 base salary was \$375,000.
+Mr. Demaree was eligible to receive an annual bonus of up to 35% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.
+The agreement also provided for reimbursement of certain of Mr. Demaree's relocation expenses in an amount of up to \$100,000.

-James Stillman Hanson.
-We entered into an executive employment agreement with Mr. Hanson with respect to his service as General Counsel on June 25, 2018.
-Under the terms of the agreement, Mr. Hanson is entitled to an initial annual base salary of \$325,000 and his 2018 salary was \$325,000.
-Mr. Hanson is eligible to receive an annual bonus of up to 35% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.